NEONScience/NEON-Data-Skills/_posts/Python/remote-sensing/lidar/2017-06-20-Mask_Raster.md

 teak_chm_array,teak_chm_md = raster2array('../data/TEAK/lidar/2013_TEAK_1_326000_4103000_pit_free_CHM.tif')
 ```

 Display the metadata.
-To get an idea of the range of canopy height values, look at the bandstats.
+To get an idea of the range of canopy height values, look
+at the band stats.

 ```python